ArtHitParade

 Albert is less visible, with less diversified techniques.
 Rejecting analyzes and theories, he paints at great speed, without a preconceived plan, to please himself.
 His works are often abstract, sometimes with the appearance of an incongruous figurative element.

-On June 26 in London, Sotheby's sells a self-portrait painted by Albert Oehlen in 1998, lot 15 estimated £ 4M.
+A self-portrait painted by Albert Oehlen in 1998 was sold for £ 6M from a lower estimate of £ 4M by Sotheby's on June 26, 2019, lot 15.
 On this oil and acrylic on canvas 200 x 144 cm, the half-length character, shirtless, is larger than life.
 The gaze expresses the need for a fierce communication.
 The hands are joining and the fingers are disproportionately spread.

 One of Martin's specialties was the abject or macabre self-portrait.
 Albert's self-portrait is in the style of the mocking self-portraits of his friend.
 The position of the fingers evokes the nailed legs of the crucified frogs carved by Martin.
 The hands are empty to show the absence of Martin, who had died in the previous year of liver cancer at 44 years old.